vmmaia/PerlinNoise/README.md

 ![screen](screen.png)

-Proof of concept of a 2D perlin noise generator implemented in Javascript.
+Proof of concept of 1D and 2D perlin noise generatos implemented in Javascript.

 ## Keyboard shortcuts
 | Key | description |